buildplan/restic-backup-script/README.md

     sudo crontab -e
     ```

-2. Add a line to schedule the script.
-This example runs the backup every day at 3:00 AM.
+2. Add the following lines to schedule your backups and maintenance.

     ```crontab
     # Define a safe PATH that includes the location of restic